treehouse-projects/aspnet-comic-book-gallery/walkthroughs/add-series-list-and-detail-views/04-adding-the-series-list-page.md

 Let's test our changes!
 Save all of the open files and press `F5` to run our website.

-You should first see the comic books list page.
+You should first see the Comic Books List page.
 The list of comic books should look as it did before, as we didn't make any changes to it.
 Notice at the top of the page that we now have two menu items: "Comic Books" and "Series".
 Click on the "Series" menu item to browse to the "Series" list page.
-And here's our new series list page!
+And here's our new Series List page!

-There's no need to test the links to the series detail page yet, as we haven't built it yet.
+There's no need to test the links to the Series Detail page yet, as we haven't built it yet.
 Go ahead and close Chrome and stop the website.

 If you're using GitHub, let's commit our changes.
 Enter a commit message of "Added Series List view" and click the "Commit All" button.

-In the [next step](05-adding-the-series-detail-page.md), we'll add the series detail page.
+In the [next step](05-adding-the-series-detail-page.md), we'll add the Series Detail page.

 [Return to Introduction](README.md)